 Alternatively, you can measure the old stem and compare your findings with the table above.

-- Next, measure the length of the exposed portion of the valve stem, from the rim to the tip of the threaded portion of the stem.
+- Next, measure the length of the exposed portion of the valve stem from the rim to the tip of the threaded portion of the stem.
 This is the valve stem’s effective length.

-1. Remove the tire from the vehicle
+1. Remove the Tire From the Vehicle

-You can move straight to step 2 if you already know how to remove the wheel from the vehicle safely.
+You can move straight to step 2 if you know how to remove the wheel from the vehicle safely.

 - Park the vehicle on a flat, hard surface, like a garage floor or a paved driveway.